Internships And Externships

 - Crisis intervention and risk assessment

-- Work with diverse populations: students of color, immigrants/refugees, veterans, international students, first generation, LGBTQ, students with varied socio-economic status, age, and abilities.
+- Work with diverse populations: students of color, immigrants/refugees, veterans, international students, first-generation, LGBTQ, and students with varied socio-economic status, age, and abilities.

 - Manageable caseload and minimal paperwork

-- Opportunity to develop mental/community health presentation to present to groups on
+- Opportunity to develop mental/community health presentations to present to groups on campus.

 - Individual supervision (1 hour per week)